NAW125/Detecting_Money_Laundering_Patterns-/README.md

 - Test key hypotheses using the data set
 Visualise findings through interactive Tableau dashboards
 - Translate insights into actionable business recommendations.
+- Develop and evaluate machine-learning models, a supervised classifiers (e.g., logistic regression, random forest).

 ## 4. Business Requirements
 This project supports stakeholder decision-making with clear, data-driven insights into the drivers patters of behaviour around money laundering.

 ## 5. Key Business Goals
-Identify adequate processes and procedures to better compy with anti-money laudering regulations, at the domestic and international level.
+Identify adequate processes and procedures to better comply with anti-money laundering regulations, at the domestic and international level.

 ## 5. Hypothesis